alexgenin/presmaker/README.md

 ## Usage

 Using a command-line, go to an empty directory, then run `presmaker`.
-The script will create appropriate directories, then give you instructions.
+The script will create appropriate directories, then give you instructions on how to edit slides.